Oragenics (NYSEAMERICAN:OGEN) Now Covered by StockNews.com

-Equities researchers at StockNews.com assumed coverage on shares of Oragenics (NYSEAMERICAN:OGEN – Get Rating) in a research report issued on Monday.
-The brokerage set a “sell” rating on the biotechnology company’s stock.
+StockNews.com assumed coverage on shares of Oragenics (NYSEAMERICAN:OGEN – Get Rating) in a report issued on Saturday morning.
+The brokerage issued a sell rating on the biotechnology company’s stock.

-Oragenics (NYSEAMERICAN:OGEN – Get Rating) last released its earnings results on Friday, May 12th.
-The biotechnology company reported ($1.41) earnings per share for the quarter.
-Oragenics had a negative return on equity of 96.34% and a negative net margin of 7,467.43%.
-The business had revenue of $0.02 million during the quarter.
+Oragenics (NYSEAMERICAN:OGEN – Get Rating) last posted its quarterly earnings results on Friday, May 12th.
+The biotechnology company reported ($1.41) EPS for the quarter.
+The company had revenue of $0.02 million during the quarter.
+Oragenics had a negative net margin of 7,467.43% and a negative return on equity of 96.34%.

 About Oragenics